chuckcscccl/rustlr/chapter4.md

 Future editions of Rustlr will allow syntax such as Expr+ and Expr*, which will generate such rules automatically.

-Since the grammar also contains lexer generation directives, all we need to is to write [main](https://cs.hofstra.edu/~cscccl/rustlr_project/autocalc/src/main.rs).
+Since the grammar also contains lexer generation directives, all we need to do is to write the procedures that interpret the AST (see [main](https://cs.hofstra.edu/~cscccl/rustlr_project/autocalc/src/main.rs)).
 The procedure to invoke the parser is the same as described in [Chapter 3][chap3], using the `parse_with` or `parse_train_with` functions:

 ```rust
    let mut scanner = calcautoparser::calcautolexer::from_str("2*3+1;");